Have questions? We have the answers!

-It will normally take us 4-6 weeks to onboard a host company and to prepare you for the internship.
+We ask that you enroll in the program at least 6 weeks prior to your preferred start date.
+It will normally take us 2-5 weeks to match you with a host company and to prepare you for the internship.
 If your requirements are very specific it may take longer, and we will advise you of that.
 We encourage applications as early as possible.

 How long does the placement last?

 You can select the duration and hours per week that suit your preference.
 The placement can be 1, 2, 3 or 4 months with 10, 20, or 30 hours per week.
 The only requirement we enforce is that you must work a minimum of 120 hours total.
 For example, you can work 30 hours per week for 1 month, or 10 hours per week for 3 or 4 months.
 It’s your choice!

 The standard price of the virtual internship program is 1,495 USD

 Why is there a fee for this service?

 Our Virtual Internship Program is a professional development, employability enrichment and upskilling program supported by a team of professionals and integrated with multiple technology solutions.
 The investments we’ve made in our team and program in turn allow you to have complete confidence in the investment you are making in your future.

 Based on data from the National Association of Colleges & Employers (NACE), internship experience is the most important differentiating factor that employers look at when hiring entry level talent.
 Yet simultaneously, internship availability is down nearly 40% in the last 2 years.
 Ensuring you receive the best internship available while maximizing skills-gain and learning outcomes is where our expertise shines.